-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Wo ould the project: a.
-Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? • b.
-Conflict with existing zoning for agricultural use or a Williamson Act contract? • C. Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code Section 12220(g)); timberland (as defined by Public Resources Code Section 4526); or timberland zoned Timberland Production (as defined by Government Code Section 51104(g))? • d.
-Result in the loss of forest land or conversion of forest land to non-forest use? - e.
-Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland to non-agricultural use or conversion of forest land to non-forest use? • a.
-Would the project convert Prime Farmland, L Importance (Farmland), as shown on maps p Monitoring Program of the California Resour repared pur suant to the Fo armland Ma l or b.
-Would the project conflict with existing zoning g for agricu ltural use or a Williamson A Act contract
+Agriculture and Forestry Resources Less than Significant Potentially with Less than Significant Significant Mitigation Impact Incorporated Impact No Impact Would the project: a.
+Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b.
+Conflict with existing zoning for agricultural use or a Williamson Act contract? c.
+Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code Section 12220(g)); timberland (as defined by Public Resources Code Section 4526); or timberland zoned Timberland Production (as defined by Government Code Section 51104(g))? П П П d.
+Result in the loss of forest land or conversion of forest land to non-forest use? e.
+Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland to non-agricultural use or conversion of forest land to non-forest use? П П Would the project convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use?

+- b.
+Would the project conflict with existing zoning for agricultural use or a Williamson Act contract agricultural resources or conversion of agricultural land to non-agriculture uses, nor would there be a conflict with existing zoning or general plan land use designations.

 The City of Burbank does not contain farmland or lands used for agricultural purposes.
-Therefore, the GGRP Update and GHG Threshold would result in no impact related to degradation of agricultural resources or conversion of agricultural land to non-agriculture uses, nor would there be a conflict with existing zoning or general plan land use designations.
+Therefore, the GGRP Update and GHG Threshold would result in no impact related to degradation of c.

-$\frac{\text{https://new.burbankca.gov/documents/173607/0/Burbank2035+General+Plan.pdf/139656b0-80e9-3b11-dc6d-751642c85b38?t=1612301807431}.
-Accessed January 1, 2021.$ c.
 Would the project conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code Section 12220(g)); timberland (as defined by Public Resources Code Section 4526); or timberland zoned Timberland Production (as defined by Government Code Section 51104(g))?